 5. The material of the light fitting panel or lampshade shall meet the following requirements:

-Except the panel of the marker light that is installed on the ground can use the tempered glass with thickness of 4 mm and above, the panel or the lampshade of the marker light that is installed at a distance of 1 m or less to the ground should not use fragile material or glass material;
+Except the panel of the marker light that is installed on the ground can use the tempered glass with thickness of 4 mm and above, the panel or the lampshade of the marker light that is installed at a distance of 1 m or less to the ground shall not use fragile material or glass material;

-The panel or lampshade of light fitting installed above the ceiling and evacuation path should not use glass material.
+The panel or lampshade of light fitting installed above the ceiling and evacuation path shall not use glass material.

 4.3 General Provisions